2026 Guide to Voter Protection Opportunities for Lawyers

 Voter protection-themed vacation?
 Yes!
 The following in-person opportunities are open to any bar license and residency.
 Out-of-state volunteers are welcome!

-• Serve as a Voting Rights Legal Monitor: Respond to voting rights issues at polling locations, take testimonies from affected voters as necessary, and complete site accessibility reviews.
-Primary and General Election shifts are available in Florida.
+• Serve as a Voting Rights Legal Monitor: Respond to voting rights issues at polling locations, document instances of election interference, and take testimonies from affected voters as needed.
+In some locations, volunteers will also complete site accessibility reviews.
+Shifts are available in Florida.

 • Serve as a Canvassing Board Legal Monitor: Attend, document, and advocate at county canvassing board meetings.
 Primary and General Election shifts are available in Florida.